Exploring the phenomenon of woodcock that decide walking is better than flying.

 On the subject of flight birds (migrating woodcock), I also cannot say if this has been a factor, either.
 I have seen weak flyers take flight after a walk from a point, and I’ve seen strong flyers do just the same.
 My brain wants me to write that it seems more of a resident bird trait, but I hesitate to say that with confidence.
 It tends to go there because the walk away seems more frequent in the early season and far less frequent when the migration is well underway.
 The further south I’ve gone in the Eastern flyway, the less it seems to occur.
 That brings me back to that point of variations in states.

 When Woodcock Run or at Least a Brisk Walk

 Now I’m not talking ruffed grouse marathon as their legs are not nearly long enough for that pace.
 But they can certainly get moving.
 This had become no more evident to me than just a couple weeks ago on a hunt in Maine.
 I’ve seen woodcock worked, hunted, and pursued from the northern reaches of this state right down to the most southern parts.
 In this case we were in the northwest part of the state.

 The day progressed with some unusual woodcock points.
 Relocations that would make one scream grouse out of experience and at the end of the rainbow lie a string flying woodcock.
-My mind would have chalked this whole day up to pressured birds, strange scenting conditions, and birds that walk.
+My mind would have chalked this whole day up to pressured birds, strange scenting conditions for pointing dogs, and birds that walk.
 But then I saw one run.

 It was a point on a bird that had already been flushed.
 The woodcock sat between me and the dog.
 Maybe 10 yards from each of us, a wide open corridor between some conifer.
 Then he stood up, walked into the conifer to his left and then reappeared at what can be characterized as a run onto an old tote road and back into another conifer.
 I would say he covered a solid 30 feet in that adventure, and as we circled the dog back into where he headed, another point never came.